McElroy-Colin/Regal/README.md

-# B++ V0.1
+# Regal V0.1

-Python version required: **Python 3.8.0+**
+Overhauling current compiler source code and rewriting in C.

-B++ is a work-in-progress non-functional programming language developed by Colin McElroy.
+Regal is a work-in-progress non-functional programming language developed by Colin McElroy.
 Currently, the language is unfinished with progress on compiler source code in the LangDef directory.
-B++ is intended to have variable declaration, function declaration, static type-checking, implicit typing, optimized evaluation, and more.
+Regal is intended to have variable declaration, function declaration, static type-checking, implicit typing, optimized evaluation, and more.
 Updates will be posted here as progress continues.

 V0.1 Progress:
-- Completed string lexing with a small list of symbols.
+- Working on lexing a small list of symbols.
-- Parsing accompanied by a custom CFG that parses variable declarations alongside math expressions.

-Test code in the Testing/LangDefTesting module.